Last updated: May 4, 2026

 Does Vermont require a landscaping license?

 Vermont does not require a state license for general landscaping work such as mowing, planting, pruning, mulching, or hardscaping.
-However, if you apply pesticides, herbicides, or fungicides on customers’ properties, you must hold a Commercial Pesticide Applicator Certification from the Vermont Agency of Agriculture, Food and Markets.
-The certification costs $75 per year and requires passing the CORE exam plus at least one category exam (75% passing score each).
+If you apply pesticides, herbicides, or fungicides on customers’ properties commercially, Vermont requires Commercial Pesticide Applicator Certification from the Agency of Agriculture.
+Contact VAAFM Pesticide Programs at 802-828-2436 or agriculture.vermont.gov for current certification requirements and exam schedules.

-Generally, landscaping labor services are not subject to Vermont’s 6% sales tax.
-However, if you sell tangible goods (plants, mulch, supplies) separately to customers, those product sales may be taxable.
+Landscaping labor services are generally not subject to Vermont’s 6% sales tax.
+If you sell tangible goods (plants, mulch, soil) separately on invoices, those product sales may be taxable.
 Confirm your specific situation with the Vermont Department of Taxes at tax.vermont.gov.
-If you sell taxable goods, register for sales tax through myVTax at myvtax.vermont.gov before your first sale.
+Most landscapers who bundle labor and materials in lump-sum service contracts do not collect sales tax — but the details matter; contact Vermont’s tax department for your specific billing structure.

 More Vermont Business Guides